 Back to Home

 Our brain games aren't random feel-good exercises.
-They're carefully designed interventions based on peer-reviewed research from leading neuroscientists and psychologists, including Dr. Daniel Amen, Dr. Stephen Porges, Dr. Bessel van der Kolk, and Dr. Kristin Neff.
+They're carefully designed interventions based on peer-reviewed research in neuroscience, psychology, and trauma recovery.

-Each game targets specific brain regions and psychological mechanisms to support genuine, lasting healing.
+Each game targets specific brain regions and psychological mechanisms to support genuine, lasting growth.

 Principle 1